Snapshot: 6 ways to manage money in a recession

 Collapsing stock prices and falling interest rates are making property look pretty attractive, right?
 There's certainly something reassuring about investing in brick-and-mortar.
 Property might not be the highest-yielding investment, but it's typically a long-term game and relatively stable.
 Property is less exposed to short-term economic contraction and pandemics or disasters (unless you buy in an area that's disaster-prone).

 The truth is though that no investment is ever guaranteed.
 And if you do decide that now's the time to invest in property, make sure you consider the following:

-To prepare for a period of economic downturn, the first thing to do is to make sure you've only got one super fund (this is actually important all the time, not just in a recession).
-If you've got multiple funds, you'll be paying multiple sets of fees which is unnecessary and will eat a big hole into your retirement savings.
-If you find you've got more than one fund, you should consolidate them.
+The first thing to check is whether you have multiple super funds.
+If you do, you'll be paying multiple sets of fees which will eat a big hole into your retirement savings, so you should consolidate them.
 If you've just got the one super fund, it's still worthwhile comparing your fund with other options to make sure you're getting a good deal.
 Can you save on fees and costs by switching to another super fund?

 If you're happy with your current super fund and don't need to consolidate multiple accounts, the strategy you take with your super while preparing for a recession will depend on your age, your risk tolerance and your personal circumstances.

 Taking control of your finances is daunting at the best of times.
 When facing a recession, it's even scarier.
 We hope that the information on this page helps you save money on your financial products and helps you make some good decisions.